Sjyhne/MapAI-Competition/README.md

 When the deadline is finished, we will evaluate all of your code on the hidden test-dataset and publish the results on a github page.

+#### Step 7 - 2 Page Paper

+All participants are asked to submit a 2 page paper (double column, plus 1 additional page for references) describing their method and results.
+The submitted papers will be reviewed single blind and will be published.
+Outstanding submissions will be invited to submit a full length paper to a special issue about the competition in the Nordic Machine Intelligence Journal.

 ### Uploading and downloading models from drive.google.com